pensjonatus/flash-fiction/blog/just-one.md

 ---
-title: 'Just One'
+title: Just One
 date: '2012-05-01'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The haematology department was getting empty, there were no more visitors and